Trump warns NATO could face “serious scrutiny” over lack of support in Iran conflict

-The Gaziantep governor’s office said a fragment landed at about 11:30 a.m. in an empty area near the TOKI housing estate in the Guneysehir district.
+The Gaziantep governor’s office said a fragment landed in an empty area near the TOKI housing estate in the Guneysehir district.
 Authorities said there was no damage.

 Türkiye’s presidential communications chief, Burhanettin Duran, said Ankara would continue to protect its airspace and border security, while also warning against actions that could threaten regional stability and endanger civilians.